 Gastroesophageal Reflux Disease (GERD)

 Gastroesophageal reflux occurs when the contents of your stomach reflux or “back up” into the esophagus and/or mouth more often or more severely than normal.
 This reflux of stomach contents including acid will then result in symptoms that can include heartburn, vomiting, or pain with swallowing.
 The reflux of stomach acid can adversely affect the vocal cords or even be inhaled into the lungs (called aspiration).
-People with these symptoms are given the diagnosis of gastroesophageal reflux disease or GERD for short.
+People with these symptoms are given the diagnosis of gastroesophageal reflux disease (GERD).

 What is heartburn?